 Although they predate Facebook, YouTube and Twitter, and the current RSS feed format, podcasts have always been the quiet younger sibling of the technological era.
-However, after slowly building following and as more people tune into them to listen to their favourite audiobook or entertainment content, podcasts (especially branded podcasts) are now everywhere.
+However, after slowly building a following and as more people tune into them to listen to their favorite audiobook or entertainment content, podcasts (especially branded podcasts) are now everywhere.

 Why are branded podcasts popular?